wiire-a/bully/README.md

       -p, --pin N

-		This is the starting pin number (sequential runs) or the index of the starting pin number (randomized runs).
+		This is the starting pin number.
+Use of this option results in a sequential pin search starting at the given pin.
 This is typically handled for you automatically, i.e. an interrupted session will resume after the last pin that was successfully tested.
+Note that when less than 7 digits (8 digits if -B is active) are given, zeroes are padded on the left.

       -s, --source macaddr